hydraulic-software/conveyor/guidebook/docs/configs/index.md

 ## Character encodings

-By default your application will be configured to use UTF-8 universally on all platforms, regardless of what character encoding the user's host system is set to.
+By default, your application will be configured to use UTF-8 universally on all platforms, regardless of what character encoding the user's host system is set to.
 On Windows the custom JVM launcher Conveyor uses will configure the terminal appropriately so Unicode works (when the encoding is set to UTF-8).

 This behaviour can be controlled using several keys: